seancdavis/seancdavis-com/src/blog/posts/2021-06-18-use-with-love-public-license.md

 And [here's the current version of it](https://github.com/seancdavis/seancdavis-com/blob/main/LICENSE).

-## Adding Specific Examples

-I intentionally left this open-ended.
-The points are clear — take and use, but share. _Don't be a dick._

-Having this text was great for the code and the site's content, but I thought I should reflect it on the website as well.
-So I updated [my license page](https://www.seancdavis.com/license/) with some specific examples on how I expect it to be interpreted for my site.

 ## It's All Yours

 If you like it and want to use it, it's all yours.
 Do what the license says!
 Take it, use or modify it, and share the love.